clean-code-craft-tcq-1/current-ranges-c-Harshitha0306/README.md

 2.Testcase to calculate total number of readings in given range.

 - Failing Test cases
-1.Testcase to calculate total number of Continuous readings in given range
+1.Testcase to calculate total number of readings in given range

 Our current program cannot detect continous readings (eg:when the difference between current and next reading is <=1)in a given range.
 Hence test case fail